 While it is not recommended to mix various brands of motor oil (such as Valvoline, Castrol, Total or Mobil 1), it will not cause any damage to your engine.
 What is far more important is to stick with the same oil viscosity as recommended by the car manufacturer.

 So there you go, this is what happens when you use the wrong motor oil in your engine.

 If you are still uncertain about what type of motor oil you should use, consult your owner’s manual.
 Your car manufacturer is perhaps the best source of information to identify the best motor oil type for your car.

 Regular oil changes are the single most important part of vehicle maintenance; they can save you money and add more years to the life of your car as well.
-Come to Aloha Auto Repair & Wash for an oil change to help protect your engine and improve the environment by reducing the carbon put into the air from worn, sludgy oil.
+Come to Aloha Auto Repair for an oil change to help protect your engine and improve the environment by reducing the carbon put into the air from worn, sludgy oil.
 We can help guide you through the process of picking the best oil type, so your car runs smoothly for years to come.